IanBrettell/PhD-thesis/docs/01-Introduction.md

 \caption{(ref:sanger)}(\#fig:sanger)
 \end{figure}

 These technological breakthroughs eventually led to the first draft of the human genome being published in 2001 by a large international consortium [@internationalhumangenomesequencingconsortiumInitialSequencingAnalysis2001a].^[The full sequence (including heterochromatic regions) was only completed in 2022 [@nurkCompleteSequenceHuman2022].]

+After the human genome poroject, Sanger sequencing was superseded by "second generation" DNA sequencing (also called "massively parallel" or "next generation" sequencing).
+The first NGS platforms arrived in 2005, involving the dense fixation of a library of millions or billions of DNA templates onto a two-dimensional surface, allowing for a single reaction step and *in vitro* amplification , and imaging through the detection of fluorescence from deoxynucleotides over cycles of biochemistry, known as 'sequencing by synthesis' [@shendureDNASequencing402017].
+Each template incorporates one and only one dNTP on each cycle.
+After imaging to determine which of four colours was incorporated by each template on the surface, both blocking and fluorescent groups are removed to set up the next extension.

+The intense competition between several NGS companies including 454, Solexa (acquired by Illumina), Agencourt, Helicos, Complete Genomics, and Ion Torrent resulted in the reduction in the raw, per-megabase count of DNA sequencing from \$1,000 to \$0.10 between 2007 and 2012 [@wetterstrandDNASequencingCosts2021].
+Read lengths tend to be in the low hundreds of bases, and are mostly over 99.9% accurate.

+Sanger sequencing and NGS involve template amplification, which can create copying errors, sequencing-dependent biases, and information loss (e.g. DNA modifications) [@shendureDNASequencing402017].
+New technologies pioneered by PacBio and Oxford Nanopore Technologies (**ONT**) can skip this amplification step and sequence single molecules in real time, resulting in reads up to megabases in length.
+These third-generation sequencing technologies have a much higher error rate than NGS of around 10%, although this is reducing.
+ONT devices can also be as small as a USB memory stick, also making them extremely portable.

 The improvement in sequencing technologies has continued to progess to the stage where a $100 human genome is now on the horizon [@pennisi100GenomeNew2022].
 Long-read technologies developed by Pacific Biosciences and Oxford Nanopore Technologies can also generate single reads of over 2 megabases in length [@payneBulkVisGraphicalViewer2019] and directly sequence DNA modifications [@wangNanoporeSequencingTechnology2021].
 These developments are making genetic technologies ever more accessible and informative, paving the way for greater insights into the genetic basis of phenotypic differences.
 Yet despite these technological advances, the relative contribution of genetics and environment to differences in complex traits is still not fully understood -- especially in humans -- and therefore remains an active area of research.

 ## Genetic and environmental causes of variation in complex traits